MaterialFoundry/MaterialPlane/3D Models/README.md

 Must be 35x53x11mm or smaller.
 You can get batteries with capacities of up to 2000mAh within that size, such as:<br>
 https://www.tinytronics.nl/shop/en/batteries/li-po/li-po-accu-3.7v-2000mah-jst-ph <br>
 <br>
 Unfortunately, the sensor isn't able to fully deplete the battery on use, because the TinyPICO has no boost circuitry, so it is considered empty when the voltage drops to around 3.7V.
-It is therefore recommended to get the biggest battery you can fit in the unit.<br>
+However, after doing an endurance test, the 2000mAh battery I used lasted for around 23:30 hours, so you could probably get away with a 1000 to 1500mAh battery even for the longest gaming sessions.<br>

 <br>
 <b>Switch</b><br>
 Unfortunately I don't have a manufacturer or parts number for these switches, because I bought them on eBay.
 If you search for "spdt miniature slide switch black" on eBay, and match the picture with the one below, you should be fine.<br>